Juan Fernando Quintero: 2013 U-20 FIFA World Cup

 "It's difficult to judge a player at this age and know if he'll have a great career, but sometimes it's just blindingly obvious when you get to see a future star.
 Juan Quintero has got something extra and you can already see that, despite his young age."

 — Australian U-20 coach, Paul Okon praising Quintero following a 1–1 draw against Colombia in the U-20 FIFA World Cup.

 Quintero played an entertaining opening match performance of the U-20 FIFA World Cup that was held in Turkey.
 He made impressive shots with his free kicks as well as creating impressive chances.
 He set up Colombia's goal in the 78th minute where the game ended 1–1.
 In the match against host nation Turkey, Quintero scored a wonderful goal from outside the box (20 yards), winning the game 1–0 and allowing Colombia to top the group.
 In the last group match against El Salvador, Quintero assisted the first goal and sealed the victory with an amazing 25 yard goal, allowing Colombia to win 3–0 and win the group.
 Quintero then played in the next match against South Korea, and managed to save Colombia into extra time with an impressive free kick in the last few seconds of full-time.
-However, Colombia went on to lose on penalties eventually where he scored one in a 7–8 loss.
+However, Colombia went on to lose on penalties, where he scored one in a 7–8 loss.
 Despite Colombia failing to progress, Quintero was praised as the best player in the group stages.

-His goal against El Salvador was later voted as best goal of the tournament.
+His goal against El Salvador was later voted as the best goal of the tournament.

 Olympics Squad

 Quintero expressed great interest in representing Colombia in 2016 for the Olympics in Brazil.

-In February 2016, Quintero was called up to play back to back friendlies against Honduras.
-He made his debut in the first match resulting in a 1–1 draw.
+In February 2016, Quintero was called up to play back-to-back friendlies against Honduras.
+He made his debut in the first match, resulting in a 1–1 draw.
 Days later in the second match, he scored with a free kick in a 2–2 draw.

 Senior

-In 2012, Quintero was called for the 2014 FIFA World Cup qualifiers against Peru and Ecuador, without making an appearance.
+In 2012, Quintero was called up for the 2014 FIFA World Cup qualifiers against Peru and Ecuador, without making an appearance.
 He made his international debut in a friendly match against Cameroon later in the same year.